TITLE 89: SOCIAL SERVICES

 D) failure of the Department to give notice of the hearing to the appellant or representative at the last known address available to the Department.
 However, it is the appellant's responsibility to keep the Department updated on any change of address;

-3) the issue is not within the jurisdiction of the appeal system;
+3) the issue is not within the jurisdiction of the Administrative Hearings Unit;

 4) the request for an administrative hearing was not received within 15 calendar days following the conclusion of the exit conference;